 Keyboard Input

 It is obvious that proper support to receive player input is important to interactive video games.
-For a PC, the two common input devices are the keyboard and the mouse.
+For a typical personal computing device such as a PC or a Mac, the two common input devices are the keyboard and the mouse.
 While keyboard input is received in the form of a stream of characters, mouse input is packaged with positional information and is related to camera views.
-For this reason, keyboard input is more straightforward to support at this point in the engine’s development.
+For this reason, keyboard input is more straightforward to support at this point in the development of the engine.
 This section will introduce and integrate keyboard support into your game engine.
 Mouse input will be examined in the “Mouse Input project” of Chapter 7, after the coverage of supporting multiple cameras in the same game.

 The Keyboard Support Project